yosh-401-advanced-javascript/seattle-javascript-401d31/lectures/backend/07-http-server/README.md

 `Safe` methods should only be used for information retrieval and should not change the server state.
 `Idempotent` methods means if two indentical requests are made they should get an identical response.
+`Cacheable` means the client should be able to cache the response.

 ###### Example HTTP Request
 ```